 If you’re transitioning to natural deodorant for the first time, you may find that it doesn’t work for you right away.
 As I wrote in this article,

 “Though our primary detox pathways are through the liver, kidneys, colon and lymph system, our skin and lungs also assist with detoxification.
 It makes sense that if we’ve been applying a deodorant containing parabens, aluminum, propylene glycol, and/or triclosan, our body may begin working to eliminate it once we switch.
-If you think this might be your issue, my friend Katie of Wellness Mama has a great article on how to detox your armpits.”
+If you think this might be your issue, here’s a helpful article on how to detox your armpits.”

 Homemade Solid Deodorant For Sensitive Skin (Without Baking Soda)